 Get emergency medical help if you have any of these signs of an allergic reaction: rash or hives; feeling light-headed, chest tightness, difficulty breathing; swelling of your face, lips, tongue, or throat.

-- fever, chills, shaking, back pain, dark colored urine;
+- fever, chills, shaking, back pain, unusual weakness, red or pink urine;

-- urinating less than usual or not at all, swelling, rapid weight gain; or
+- signs of kidney failure--little or no urinating, swelling, rapid weight gain; or

 - joint or muscle pain;